-- 2.27 Lesbury is recognised as a 'sustainable village centre' in the Alnwick District LDF Core Strategy DPD (October 2007).
-Sustainable village centres are defined as: 'settlements with public transport and a strong service base usually comprising school, shop, post office, pub, church, community hall, sports and recreation facilities and where development will be well-related to the scale and function of the settlement.' - 2.28 Lesbury village has a number of services and facilities that are highly valued by the community.
-These have been identified through an audit of facilities, and through community consultation, and are listed in a specific policy to protect those facilities. - 2.29 Hipsburn Primary School serves the parish and beyond, and is highly valued by the local community, both for education, but also as a venue (and potential venue) for a number of other community activities.
+- 2.28 Lesbury is recognised as a 'sustainable village centre' in the Alnwick District LDF Core Strategy DPD (October 2007).
+Sustainable village centres are defined as: 'settlements with public transport and a strong service base usually comprising school, shop, post office, pub, church, community hall, sports and recreation facilities and where development will be well-related to the scale and function of the settlement.' - 2.29 Lesbury village has a number of services and facilities that are highly valued by the community.
+These have been identified through an audit of facilities, and through community consultation, and are listed in a specific policy to protect those facilities. - 2.30 Hipsburn Primary School serves the parish and beyond, and is highly valued by the local community, both for education, but also as a venue (and potential venue) for a number of other community activities.
 It is located within the Northumberland Coast AONB.
 There is a strong desire to support the school should it need to grow, and to allow the provision of more recreational facilities at the school.

-- 2.30 Lesbury, Hipsburn and Bilton have a number of valued green spaces within the settlements which are worthy of designation as Local Green Spaces, Recreational Spaces or Allotments.
-The Neighbourhood Plan also has an aspiration to identify a community orchard. - 2.31 The ideas of young people from the Parish on leisure facilities for young people in the Parish were surveyed and are reported in Appendix A.
+- 2.31 Lesbury, Hipsburn and Bilton have a number of valued green spaces within the settlements which are worthy of designation as Local Green Spaces, Recreational Spaces or Allotments.
+The Neighbourhood Plan also has an aspiration to identify a community orchard. - 2.32 The ideas of young people from the Parish on leisure facilities for young people in the Parish were surveyed and are reported in the Background Paper 'Lesbury Parish Neighbourhood Development Plan Leisure.
+Young Peoples' Views (March 2018)'.